quephird/nail-polish-bot/README.md

 * Run heroku buildpacks:add --index 1 https://github.com/heroku/heroku-buildpack-apt
 ```

-All I needed to do was create a new file called `Aptfile` and add desired packages to install on each line;
+All I needed to do was create a new file at the project root called `Aptfile` and add desired packages to install on each line;
 in this case I wanted to install POV-Ray, so I just needed this in the file:

 ```